leungvb/FeatureRequest/README.md

 The database initialization script (init.sql) is only run the first time, so it might take a bit longer to setup the database.
 This could cause potential connection issues for the web container listening on port 5432.
 However after the first time running this application (and all the migrations) the issues should subside.

+If you would like to make changes to the models of this application, it is suggested that the "newdbdata" directory be deleted and recreated/emptied, because the database initialization script is only ran if this postgresql data volume is empty.